jimiryquai/trainedstoic/README.md

 Since Bknd integrates into your framework of choice, it ships with Freedom Stack out of the box!

 Here's the best explanation for the heart of [Bknd](https://docs.bknd.io/motivation) and why it's perfect for Freedom Stack.

+### Remaining Bknd things

+1. **issue (blocking)**: Given I am signed in as an admin, `/data/entity/users` page throws a 404 for some reason when trying to view list of users.
+2. **issue (blocking)**: Given I add a new table to the databse from the Bknd admin UI, then I'd like to have the TS types update, so that I can have intellisense for my Bknd schemas and type-safety.

 ### Database